Q:

 Advantages:

-1. For some materials adhesion is limited: NNO in some specific materials adhesion is poor, may need to cooperate with other surface treatment agent use.
+to some materials adhesion is limited: NNO in some specific materials adhesion is poor, might need to cooperate with other surface treatment agent consumption.
+The construction process standards are high: NNO's consumption needs certain technical and equipment support, and the operation process needs to pay attention to uniformity.
+Based on my observations, CNF Diffusing Agent Definition and consumption

 CNF Diffuser Definition